redis/redis-doc/docs/manual/programmability/lua-api.md

     Redis allows scripts to be executed both in standalone and cluster modes.
     Setting this flag prevents executing the script against nodes in the cluster.

+* `allow-cross-slot-keys`: The flag that allows a script to access keys from multiple slots.

+    Redis typically prevents any single command from accessing keys that hash to multiple slots.
+    This flag allows scripts to break this rule and access keys within the script that access multiple slots.
+    Declared keys to the script are still always required to hash to a single slot.
+    Accessing keys from multiple slots is discouraged as applications should be designed to only access keys from a single slot at a time, allowing slots to move between Redis servers.

+    This flag has no effect when cluster mode is disabled.

 Please refer to [Function Flags](functions-intro#function-flags) and [Eval Flags](eval-intro#eval-flags) for a detailed example.

 ### <a name="redis.redis_version"></a> `redis.REDIS_VERSION`